Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  All rational numbers can be split to 0 parts remain.
+  All rational numbers can be split to 0 parts remain across the number.
 Then added back to smallest fraction using <strong>calcF</strong>.

   <br /><br />